thanathip-sukkulcharoen/Pokedex/README.md

 After the server compiled successfully.
 Open [http://localhost:3000/Pokedex](http://localhost:3000/Pokedex)

 ## Note
-This application uses local images instead of API.
+This application uses local images instead of API to save load on PokeAPI.

 The sprites can be downloaded here : [PokeAPI/sprites](https://github.com/PokeAPI/sprites#sprites)